Saturn V Rig

 Discussion and early results can be seen in research notes published at Public Lab.

-Below is an image of all the parts in the DIY kit.
+Below is an early image of all the parts used to build a Saturn V Rig.
 Newly designed versions of the camera tray, leg brackets, and large gear are now included.

 If you would like to 3D print your own Saturn V Rig, the stl and skp files are freely available at Thingiverse.